mrocklin/blog/_posts/work/2019-05-18-maintainer.md

 ### Timely Response

 *"Welcome Bob!
 Nice question.
-I'm currently a bit busy right now, but I think that if you look through [these notes]() that that might point you in the right direction.
+I'm currently a bit busy right now, but I think that if you look through [these notes]() that they might point you in the right direction.
 I should have time to check back here by Thursday."*

 The maintainer is often the first person a new contributor meets.